DigitalRicoeur/pydrnlp/README.md

 # pydrnlp #
-## NLP library for Digital Ricoeur ##
+## NLP Library for Digital Ricoeur ##

 Copyright © 2018–present Digital Ricoeur contributors

 This repository contains:

-1. A Python 3 library providing some NLP functionality needed by Digital Ricoeur.
+1. A Python 3 package providing some NLP functionality needed by Digital Ricoeur; and

-2. A Racket package that serves as a wrapper for the Python library.
+2. A Racket package that manages the Python-implemented functionality and integrates it with other Digital Ricoeur tools.

-The implementation is still experimental.
-The initial goal is to support the NLP functionality needed to implement our own versions of the widgets that Digital Ricoeur currently gets from Voyant.
+The initial goal is to support the NLP functionality needed to implement our own versions of some of the widgets that Digital Ricoeur currently gets from Voyant.

 The Python portion of this repository is in the `py/` directory,